AlexanderSchuetz97/jni-simple/README.md

 The JVMTI Api can be used to write, for example, a Java Agent (like a Java debugger) in Rust or perform similar deep instrumentation with the JVM.

 ## Examples
-### Loading a JVM on from a shared object file or dll
+### Loading a JVM from a shared object file or dll
 Note: this example assumes the `loadjvm` feature is enabled!
 ```rust
 use jni_simple::{*};